ZhengpingHu/NLP_Visualization/README.md

 Default accessing location for the Demo website: [Here](https://192.168.0.246:6612).
 (Please click after you run the backend.py, the location is: 192.168.0.246:6612)

 Modify the default access location at `backend.py`.

+Please use `celery -A backend.celery worker --loglevel=info --concurrency=1` at the root folder to open the celery service.